-- o available flags in MP_CAPABLE (Figure 4); - o available subtypes in the MPTCP option (Figure 3); - o the version field in MP_CAPABLE (Figure 4); - 6.
-Interactions with Middleboxes
+- available flags in MP_CAPABLE (Figure 4). - available subtypes in the MPTCP option (Figure 3). - the Version field in MP_CAPABLE (Figure 4).

+6. Interactions with Middleboxes

 Multipath TCP was designed to be deployable in the present world.
 Its design takes into account "reasonable" existing middlebox behavior.
 In this section, we outline a few representative middlebox-related failure scenarios and show how Multipath TCP handles them.
-Next, we list the design decisions multipath has made to accommodate the different middleboxes.
+Next, we list the design decisions Multipath TCP has made to accommodate the different middleboxes.

 A primary concern is our use of a new TCP option.
 Middleboxes should forward packets with unknown options unchanged, yet there are some that don't.
-These we expect will either strip options and pass the data, drop packets with new options, copy the same option into multiple segments (e.g., when doing segmentation), or drop options during segment coalescing.
+We expect these middleboxes to strip options and pass the data, drop packets with new options, copy the same option into multiple segments (e.g., when doing segmentation), or drop options during segment coalescing.

-MPTCP uses a single new TCP option "Kind", and all message types are defined by "subtype" values (see Section 8).
-This should reduce the chances of only some types of MPTCP options being passed, and instead the key differing characteristics are different paths, and the presence of the SYN flag.
+MPTCP uses a single new TCP option called "Kind", and all message types are defined by "subtype" values (see Section 7).
+This should reduce the chances of only some types of MPTCP options being passed; instead, the key differing characteristics are different paths and the presence of the SYN flag.